-The BEST Vegan Fudgy Brownies that are gluten-free, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
+The BEST Vegan Gluten-free Brownies that are so fudgy, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
 Dairy-free, egg-free and made with only 8 ingredients and all made in a food processor.

 Warning: the following post will produce extreme salivation.
 You have been warned.
 To me, a brownie that decides to call itself a brownie should require these characteristics: dense, fudgy, chewy and very chocolatey.
 Cakey brownies, step aside.
 You are not brownies, you are cake.
 Accept it and move on.
 These are the vegan brownies you want in your life.

 These Best Vegan Fudge Brownies are gluten-free, nut-free, oil-free, coconut-free and kid-friendly.
 Bonus that these only have 8 ingredients (+ salt & water)!
 These oil-free vegan brownies are just as rich and decadent, but much healthier.
 See all my oil-free baking tips and guide here!

 These are some of the best brownies I’ve ever had and I’m soooo not exaggerating.
 In fact, I was totally shocked at how amazing they were.
 It doesn’t matter if they are vegan brownies or gluten-free brownies.
 What is shocking about that statement is that these are filled with ingredients that you would NEVER expect in a brownie recipe.
 Ya know, like the expected all-purpose flour, butter, sugar and eggs.